 *There is flexibility with funding window, given appropriate justification.
 Program Information

 The Pathfinder Application process is now completed online.
 You must create an account with Proposal Space to submit your application.
 There is no fee for submitting.
 You can save your application in progress and return to it later, but all required documents must be entered before submitting.
 All required information must be submitted by the application deadline.
-Note: The Proposal Space application form will be available when the application period opens in the Fall of 2017.

 The Pathfinder Application consists of: